08:30 to 17:00 AWST Mon-Fri

 Not all parents and carers want to use a daycare facility to look after children while they work.
 Others have children too old for daycare, yet they still need support outside school hours.
 A Nanny gives working parents the option of personalised care for their juniors while working, and here’s the good news – it is a highly-rewarding career with jobs very much in demand.

-So, you have decided to work with young children as a Nanny.
-How do you get started?
+So, you’re considering working with young children.
+How do you get started as a Nanny?
 There are a few things to consider about becoming a Nanny, like what skills you need and any formal study requirements.

 Nanny Skills

-First, give some thought to the personal Nanny skills required to do the job well.
+First, let’s look at the personal skills of a nanny required to do the job well.

-Patience is an absolute must when working with children, some who are yet to learn to speak – and others who can verbalise their feelings all too well!
-Staying calm and patient will help children learn to express themselves confidently in your company, building a good relationship between both parties.
+• Patience: An absolute must when working with children, some who are yet to learn to speak – and others who can verbalise their feelings all too well!
+Staying calm helps children learn to express themselves confidently in your company, building a good relationship between both parties.

-Strong communication skills are necessary to a Nanny, who may be helping a young child to understand instructions or guiding an older child with their homework tasks.
+• Strong communication skills: This is a necessity to a Nanny, who may be helping a young child to understand instructions or guiding an older child with their homework tasks.

-The ability to nurture is another must-have skill for Nannies, who act as a primary carer to a single child or several for multiple hours a day.
-To a degree, you are covering the role of a parent, and it helps if you have a natural caring side that children respond to effectively.
+• Nurturing: The ability to nurture is another must-have skill for Nannies, who act as a primary carer to a single child or several for multiple hours a day.
+In effect, you are covering the role of a parent, and it helps if you have a natural caring side that children respond to effectively.

 Nanny Certification